 Complete Lack Of Performance

 Modern cars will default to Limp mode, also known as Limp Home mode.
-This shuts off every non-essential aspect of the car to protect itself, forcing you to drive incredibly slowly to the nearest mechanic you can find.
+This shuts off every non-essential aspect of the car to protect itself, forcing you to drive exceptionally slowly to the nearest mechanic you can find.

 What Causes An Engine To Lock Up?